survivejs/webpack-book/CONTRIBUTING.md

 It will help a lot if you can prefix your feedback with the chapter name in question.
 I.e. `getting started - <script> tag had incorrect path` is clear and easy for me to resolve.

-## Freeform Feedback
+## Free-form Feedback

-You can also send me freeform feedback through [email](mailto:bebraw@gmail.com) or [Twitter](https://twitter.com/bebraw).
+You can also send me free-form feedback through [email](mailto:bebraw@gmail.com) or [Twitter](https://twitter.com/bebraw).

 Even if the things you have in mind might feel trivial, they can help me to improve the book further.
 I want to provide the best experience within my capability.
-It is very easy to lose perspective on the book as I spend time with the topic.
+It is easy to lose perspective on the book as I spend time with the topic.
 Therefore any insight you may provide will come in handy!